-A new legislation did come into force as from 1 June 2020, they apply to new tenancies from the 1 July 2020and existing tenancies from 1 April 2021.
+A new legislation did come into force as from 1 June 2020, they apply to new tenancies from the 1 July 2020 and all tenancies on the renewal of the tenancy.
 This also applies to renewal tenancies.
 All lettings agents and landlords will now have to complete a mandatory electrical condition report (EICR) on the property and these works will need to be carried out by a person who is qualified and competent, at least every five years.

-This new regulation applies to assured shorthold tenancies and licences to occupy.
+This new regulation applies to assured shorthold tenancies and licenses to occupy.

 Exception are set out in Schedule 1 of the Regulations and includes social housing, lodgers, those on a long lease of 7 years or more, student hall of residence, hostels and refuges, care homes, hospitals and hospices, and other accommodations relating to healthcare provisions.